syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 * The owner of a bucket/object will always keep full control (read/write) access.
 * If you grant write permission to an entity (project/group/user) on bucket level, the entity will inherit write permissions on objects inside of the bucket even if the ACLs of the objects state otherwise.
 * Not every possible use-case is covered in this tutorial

-### Note on group ACLs

-By default every OpenStack project will get a single group which contains all the users which have access to the project.
+* By default every OpenStack project will get a single group which contains all the users which have access to the project.
 The group management is currently handled by SysEleven

-If you need specific groups for setting up your desired ACLs please feel free to contact our [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md).
+If you need specific groups or users for setting up your desired ACLs please feel free to contact our [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md).

-### Note on ACL grant/revoke by username

-Setting ACLs for specific users may not work if the username is not POSIX compliant (e.g. the username is a mail address).
-If you need a change of usernames in order to setup your desired ACLs please contact our [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md).

 ## References